At Elanco, we advance our vision of food and companionship enriching life by developing innovative solutions that protect and enhance animal health.

 Excellence: Be accountable.
 Continuously improve.
 Deliver with discipline.

 Healthy animals play a critical role in the health of people and our planet.
 Our business is based on innovative animal health solutions that contribute to healthier animals, and ultimately healthier people and a healthier environment.
 We believe that starting with animals is the key to solving our global health care, food security, and sustainability challenges.

 Elanco combines a holistic world view and decades of experience for a unique perspective in animal health, and its impact on the world.
 We bring this to life daily, both through the products and services we offer and the initiatives that result from our approach to animal health.

-We are proud of our heritage of close customer relationships, scientific rigor and quality products, from the development of the first antibiotic for veterinary use in 1953 to today's treatments that address the health needs of our pets.
-At the same time, we are humbled by the global challenges ahead and we will remain true to our heritage and our values to provide needed solutions in the field of animal health.
+We are proud of our heritage of close customer relationships, scientific rigor, and quality products.
+It is a history that spans from the development of our first product for livestock in 1953 to today's treatments that address the health needs of our pets.
+At the same time, we are humbled by the global challenges ahead and and vow to bring needed solutions in the field of animal health.